elastx/elx-docs/content/en/docs/private-kubernetes/guides/loadbalancer.md

 Reconfiguring the load balancers using annotations is not as dynamic and smooth as one would hope.
 For now, to change the configuration of a load balancer the service needs to be deleted and a new one created.

+## Loadbalancer protocols

+Loadbalancers are by default proxying TCP traffic however can be set to proxy UDP traffic, haproxys proxy protocal and even set to HTTP and HTTPS mode meaning the loadbalancer will act as a reverse proxy.
+We strongly recommend to use loadbalancers in TCP, UDP or haproxys proxy-protocol mode.
+This since http and https modes have quite a few limitations and does not perfom as well.
+Instead of using http and https mode in your loadbalancer we recommend point your loadbalance towards an ingress controller and let the ingress controller manage all proxying and TLS.